-Goodbye to Limescale or How to Prevent It from Settling in Your Home
+How to Remove Limescale and Prevent It from Settling in Your Home

-If you find yourself wondering whether you reside in a hard water area, simply count the white flakes, floating in your tea in the morning.
-Yes, their number will indicate how badly your kettle has been affected by limescale.
+If you wonder whether you live in a hard water area, simply count the white flakes floating in your tea in the morning.
+Yes, their number will show how badly your kettle has been affected by limescale.

-But don’t worry if this is the case, because with this post, we’ll go through everything that there is to know about the annoying whitish scales – from how they form to how to rid of them for good.
+But don’t worry if this is the case, because, with this post, the Go Cleaners Company goes through everything that there is to know about the annoying whitish scales – from how they form to how to rid of them for good.

-What is Limescale and Why Does It Build up?
+What is Limescale and How Is It Formed?

 What Are The Adverse Effects of Using Hard Water?